 As required by the Texas Water Code, the District retains an independent auditor to audit the District's financial statements annually, which annual audit is filed with the TCEQ.
 The District's financial statements for the fiscal year ending June 30, 2020 were audited by the independent account firm of McCall Gibson Swedlund Barfoot, PLLC, Certified Public Accountants.
+The District has engaged McCall Gibson Swedlund Barfoot, PLLC, Certified Public Accounts to audit its financial statements for the period ending June 30, 2021.
 See "APPENDIX A" for a copy of the audited financial statement of the District as of June 30, 2020.